lsu-ddem/intro-to-esports/content/5-Digital Literacy/2_Lesson_2/_index.en.md

 ## Closure and Review

--   Reiterate the importance of digital literacy in life, describe the amount of information that is available on us and that we need to be active curators in our own stories
+-   Reiterate the importance of digital literacy in life, describe the amount of information that is available on us and that we need to be active curators in our own stories.

 -   Explain the importance of diversity in the storytellers and writers due to experiences and how it shapes our stories.